rajiniw95/springboot-openfaas-coursemgmt/workload_analysis/workload_description.md

 50% CREATE new record, 50% DELETE (ZIPFIAN)

-Insert a set of records to the satabase and then delete all existing courses from database
+Insert a set of records to the database and then delete all existing courses from database

 ### workload_G : RETRIEVE_AND_UPDATE